G-code generation software for CNC foam cutter

 DevFoam Pro

 DevFoam Pro can generate g-code for many shapes, not just wings and fuselages.
 You might think this would be better.
-But DevWing Foam and DevFus Foam have many features especially suited to model airplane design.
-If you primarily want to work with DXF files or use 5-axis foam cutting then DevFoam Pro is the best choice.
-Personally, I haven’t used DevFoam Pro as yet but may do in the future.
+But DevWing Foam and DevFus Foam have many features especially suited to model aeroplane design.
+If you primarily want to work with DXF files or use 5-axis foam cutting then DevFoam Pro is a good choice.
+I don’t use DevFoam Pro because all my needs are covered by DevWing Foam2 and DevFus Foam 2

 DevSim CNC Foam (Free)

-When you have your g-code generated it’s very important to see what it’s going to do before you waste any foam or possibly damage your machine by running an axis too far.
+When you have your g-code generated it’s important to check the code before you waste any foam or possibly damage your machine by running an axis too far.

-This is a very useful tool and is identical to DevCNC Foam except you can’t run your machine with it.
+This tool is very useful and identical to DevCNC Foam, except you can’t run your machine with it.
 DevCNC Foam needs a license and is very good.
 Check my post here for more details

 Download DevSim CNC Foam here http://www.devcad.com/eng/devsimcncfoam.asp